amritjhatu/1800_202230_BBY11/README.md

 ## General Info

 ProxyChat is location-based chat application.
-Currently in beta.
+It uses Geolocation API and Google Maps API to render a map UI for our users to navigate and find nearby chat rooms.
+Backend mostly made with Firebase.

 Made by:
 - Greg